LobzyJay/LobzyJay/README.md

 ### [Redesigning a 1992 Nigerian holding company's website with AI](https://www.artbyade.com/case-study/stsl/)

 A build log for the STSL marketing site rebuild.
-Covers the thesis (editorial, not promotional), the two-layer token architecture, how a multi-agent Claude workflow handled the heavy lifting, and the sequence of bugs that surfaced once real users hit the live build.
+Covers how a multi-agent Claude workflow handled the heavy lifting, and the sequence of bugs that surfaced once real users hit the live build.
 The honest version of shipping a quietly modern site for an audience that doesn't want to be marketed to.

 ---